federgraph/RiggVar-RG38/README.md

 A rudimentary typescript version exists - of the basics.
 A swift version was started but abandoned, I would be interested.

-I have updated and advanced the Pascal projects instead, as you can see here.
+In 2020 I have updated and advanced the Pascal projects instead, as you can see here.
-But I don't know if there will be a current *community edition* for this project in the future.
-As for 2020, I think I have achieved the goal.
-What is next?